rovner/screenshot-assert/README.md

 ## Screenshot assert

-Java library for screenshot based testing with selenium and allure report
+Java library for screenshot based testing with Selenium and Allure reporting
 <br>
 Benefits: